 Diarrhea is an unpleasant condition where one experiences the frequent evacuation of loose or watery stools and an urgent need for bowel movements.
-Diarrhea is usually accompanied by abdominal pain or cramps, as well as and .
+Diarrhea is usually accompanied by abdominal pain or cramps, as well as abdominal bloating and intestinal gas.
 In some cases, nausea and vomiting may also be experienced.
 Most people experience a feeling of weakness or light-headedness during bouts of diarrhea, an overall feeling of being unwell may also be present.

 More severe cases of diarrhea or diarrhea that involves infection may have additional symptoms, such as fever, chills, or bloody stool.